vnguyendon/gw-config-apis/bot/sequences/README.md

 - A message card is made of a text + an image.
 - The Action used to show a message card is "ShowCard"

-To display a message card, we need to specify the source of the text.
+To display a message card, we need to specify the source of the text using the key "CardSource"
-- One way of specifying the source of a  text is to specify a message "Intention".
+- One way to fill "CardSource" is to specify a message "Intention", its "Id" and its "Description"
-- An Intention is a message categorie such as "GoodMorning", "ThankYou" or "Positive thoughts".
+- An Intention is a message category such as "GoodMorning", "ThankYou" or "Positive thoughts".
 - We need to know the relevant Intention Id.
 - Alternativaly, we could specify other sources, such as message Areas, which are groups of Intentions, or message recommandations, which take into account the user personality traits, past app usage or current context.

 In this example, as a user, I can choose betweeen Intention "Poems" (Intention Id "43B296") and Intention "Positive thougts" (Intention Id "67CC40")

-       Commands:
+       "Choices":
          [
              {
-             "CommandId": "PoemSuggestions",
+             "Id": "PoemSuggestions",
              "Action": "ShowCards",
+             "CardSource": {
-             "TargetType": "Intention",
+               "Type": "Intention",
-             "TargetId": "43B296"
+               "Id": "43B296",
+               "Description": "poems"
                }
+             }
              ,
              {
-             "CommandId": "PositiveThoughtsSuggestions",
+             "Id": "PositiveThoughtsSuggestions",
              "Action": "ShowCards",
+             "CardSource": {
-             "TargetType": "Intention",
+               "Type": "Intention",
-             "TargetId": "67CC40"
+               "Id": "67CC40",
+               "Description": "positive-thoughts"
                }
+             }
          ]

-## Exiting the sequence
+## When there is no action

-As a user, if I choose "No" to the first question, I will terminate the sequence.
+As a user, if I choose "No" to the first question, I will de facto terminate the sequence.
-The Action for that is "Exit".
+The Action for that is "Nothing".

+     "Action": "Nothing"
      "CommandId": "ZenNo",
      "Label": [{ "en": "No" },{ "fr": "Non" },{ "es": "No" }],

-     "Action": "Exit"
+Eventually, it should redirect the user to a generic menu.

 ## Optional content

 When describing a sequence step, we can specify an extra piece of optional content that will be displayed above the sequence question and/or the sequence command set.
+We name this piece of optional content an Optional Feedback.
-Here is an example which can provide fun feedback when the ZenYes command has been chosen:
+Here is an example which can provide fun Optional Feedback when the ZenYes command has been chosen:

-    "CommandId": "ZenYes",
+    "Id": "ZenYes",
     "Label": [{ "en": "Yes" },{ "fr": "Oui" },{ "es": "Si" }],
+    "OptionalFeedback": {
-    "OptionalMediaType": "AnimatedGif",
+         "Type": "AnimatedGif",
-    "OptionalMediaSource": "Giphy",
+         "Source": "Giphy",
-    "OptionalMediaPath": "oXV6IEt10fvIQ",
+         "Path": "oXV6IEt10fvIQ"
+     },
+     "Action": "ShowChoices",
+     ...

-When users clicks "Yes", before displaying further commands the bot will display:
+When users clicks "Yes", before displaying further choices, the bot will display:
-- an animated gif (OptionalMediaType -> defines the type of the Media)
+- an animated gif (Type -> defines the type of the Media)
-- pulled from website Giphy (OptionalMediaSource -> defines the source of the content)
+- pulled from the website Giphy (Source -> defines the source of the content)
-- using id oXV6IEt10fvIQ (OptionalMediaPath -> define the path to access the content)
+- using id oXV6IEt10fvIQ (Path -> define the path to access the content)
+- In this case, we assume the client is using Giphy's API to call for gifs via URL code
-- If OptionalMediaSource was "Web", OptionalMediaPath would contain a full url.
-If OptionalMediaSource was "Internal", OptionalMediaPath would contain the path of one of our own images.
+- If the Source was "Web", Path would contain a full url.
+If Source was "Internal", Path would contain the path of one of our own images.

+## Assessing the value of each step

+For analytical purposes, you may want to distinguish the steps that are the most valuable to your user from the steps that are not valuable to the user.
+To do so, you can add the field "StepValue":
+- turn it to "1" if you think this brings value to your user
+- turn it to "0" if you do not think this step is valuable to your user

+In our example, we think we asked a valuable question to the user if he or she answers yes - alternatively, if the answer is "no", we deem the question was not of any value to him or her.
+Therefore:

+     "Choices":
+     [
+          {
+         "Id": "ZenYes",
+         "StepValue": "1",
+         "Label": [{ "en": "Yes" },{ "fr": "Oui" },{ "es": "Si" }]
+         }
+         ,
+         {
+         "Id": "ZenNo",
+         "StepValue": "0",
+         "Label": [{ "en": "No" },{ "fr": "Non" },{ "es": "No" }]
+         }
+     ]

 ## Putting it all together

      [
           {
-          "Action": "ShowQuestion",
           "QuestionId": "WouldYouLikeToFeelZen",
+          "Label": [
-          "Label": [{ "en": "A little comfort?" },{ "fr": "Un peu de récomfort ?" },{ "es": "¿Un pequeño zen?" }], "Commands":
+               { "en": "A little comfort?" },
+               { "fr": "Un peu de récomfort ?" },
+               { "es": "¿Un pequeño zen?" }
+           ]
+          "Choices":
              [
                  {
-                 "CommandId": "ZenYes",
+                 "Id": "ZenYes",
-                 "OptionalMediaType": "AnimatedGif",
-                 "OptionalMediaSource": "Giphy",
-                 "OptionalMediaPath": "oXV6IEt10fvIQ",
+                 "StepValue": "1",
                  "Label": [{ "en": "Yes" },{ "fr": "Oui" },{ "es": "Si" }],
+                 "OptionalFeeback": {
+                      "Type": "AnimatedGif",
+                      "Source": "Giphy",
+                      "Path": "oXV6IEt10fvIQ"
+                      },
-                 "Action": "ShowCommands",
+                 "Action": "ShowChoices",
-                 "Commands":
+                 "Choices":
                      [
                          {
-                         "CommandId": "PoemSuggestions",
                          "Action": "ShowCards",
+                         "StepValue": "1",
+                         "Id": "PoemSuggestions",
+                         "CardSource": {
-                         "TargetType": "Intention",
+                              "Type": "Intention",
-                         "TargetId": "43B296"
+                              "Id": "43B296",
+                              "Description": "positive-thoughts"
                               }
+                         }
                          ,
                          {
-                         "CommandId": "PositiveThoughtsSuggestions",
                          "Action": "ShowCards",
+                         "StepValue": "1",
+                         "Id": "PositiveThoughtsSuggestions",
+                         "CardSource": {
-                         "TargetType": "Intention",
+                              "Type": "Intention",
-                         "TargetId": "67CC40"
+                              "Id": "67CC40",
+                              "Description": "positive-thoughts"
                               }
+                         }
                      ]
                  }
                  ,
                  {
-                 "CommandId": "ZenNo",
+                 "Id": "ZenNo",
+                 "StepValue": "0",
                  "Label": [{ "en": "No" },{ "fr": "Non" },{ "es": "No" }],
-                 "Action": "Exit"
+                 "Action": "Nothing"
                  }
              ]
      }